icefields/SMS-Matrix-Bridge/README.md

 ---

 ## What Does This App Do?
-(For Non-Developers)

-Imagine you're at your computer, chatting on Matrix (a decentralized, privacy-respecting chat protocol), and your phone buzzes with an SMS text message.
-Normally, you'd have to pick up your phone, read it, type a reply on the tiny screen, and put it back down.

-**This app eliminates that.** Here's what happens:

 1. **Someone sends you an SMS** → The app intercepts it and posts it to a Matrix room you choose.
 You see it on your computer, tablet, or any device connected to Matrix.

 2. **You reply from Matrix** → Type `!sms +1234567890 Your reply here` in that Matrix room → The app picks it up and sends it as an SMS from your phone.

 **Key points:**
-- Your phone must be on and connected to the internet for the bridge to work (it's your phone sending/receiving, the app just bridges the messages).
 - No third-party server is involved.
 Your phone talks directly to your Matrix homeserver.
 - The app runs in the background on your phone.
 It uses very little battery in receive-only mode.
-- You need a Matrix account — it can be on any homeserver, including one you self-host.
+- You need a Matrix account, it can be on any homeserver, including one you self-host.

 **Two modes:**
 - **Receive-only (default):** SMS → Matrix only.
 Low battery impact.
 No foreground service needed.